rpcme/aws-and-infineon-xmc4800-workshop/Lab1.md

 # Amazon FreeRTOS Workshop for the Infineon XMC4800 IoT Connectivity Kit
 ## Lab 1: Setup the Environment

+> **Before you begin**: The Infineon development environment DAVE is available on the Windows 10 operating system.
+This workshop has been tested on the Windows 10 operating system.

 Lab 1 will organize the development environment prerequisites onto your workstation.
 These tools are required to not only successfully complete the labs but set the foundation for developing solutions on AWS with the Infineon XMC4800 IoT Connectivity Kit.

 In this lab, you will accomplish the following: